Your Goals | The How To Guide To Fulfillment

 New year, new you, right?

-It’s that time again, time to reassess your life and decide what the future will look like.
+It’s that time again, time to reassess your life and decide your future.

-After many attempts at refining and achieving my personal goals, I have come across a framework of thinking that leads to both achievement and fulfilment.
+After many attempts at refining and achieving my personal goals, I have come across a goal framework for both achievement and fulfilment.

-I will provide a free template for you to use to do this yourself, but first, let’s go through why this works.
+The template above is for you to use to do this yourself, but first, let’s go through why this works.

-I want to first walk through the three main lessons I learned on the journey:
+Firstly I want to clarify the three main lessons I learned along the journey of chasing my dreams:

 Focus on inputs and outputs rather than external validation to avoid shady practices